hernan-vela/HernanVelasquez_T2A2/README.md

 ## API Server

-### Allocation and tracking of tasks throuhout the API project
+### Allocation and tracking of tasks throughout the API project

 Considering the timeframe, and workload for my skills and priorities, the project was planned with 5 main stages, as follows: draft models, draft controllers, complete CRUD operations for app features, test endopoints and debugging until endpoints work flawlessly.
 The layout of the project plan can be witnessed in **Trello** where the cards show deadlines, and additional checklists to detail each stage.